Jeffrey S. Guasto, Assistant Professor

 Amin Dehkharghani (Ph.D. student)

-Amin is first year Ph.D. student in Mechanical Engineering, who is studying cell locomotion in complex environments using microfluidics and high-speed video microscopy.
+Amin is second year Ph.D. student in Mechanical Engineering, who is studying cell transport in complex geometries using microfluidics and high-speed video microscopy.
+He earned his B.S. in ME from Sharif University of Technology.

 Allen Ma (Ph.D. student)